-Single‑crystal diamond MEMS cantilevers were fabricated using an ion implantation-assisted smart-cut technique, following a sequence of processes including ion implantation, diamond epilayer growth, photolithographic patterning, metal mask deposition, lift-off, dry etching, and final release, as described in detail in our previous studies [24, 25].
-The homoepitaxial diamond thin film was grown on HPHT Ib diamond by microwave plasma chemical vapor deposition (MPCVD) under the following conditions: 1 kW microwave power, a pressure of 80 Torr, 1% CH₄ concentration, at 820 °C for 2.5 hours.
+Single‑crystal diamond MEMS cantilevers/plates were fabricated using an ion implantation-assisted smart-cut technique, following a sequence of processes including ion implantation, diamond epilayer growth, photolithographic patterning, metal mask deposition, lift-off, dry etching, and final release, as described in detail in our previous studies [24, 25].
+The homoepitaxial diamond thin film was grown on a HPHT type-Ib diamond substrate by microwave plasma chemical vapor deposition (MPCVD) under the following conditions: 1 kW microwave power, a pressure of 80 Torr, and 1% CH₄ concentration at 820 °C for 2.5 hours.
 And during the final release process, the residual graphite sacrificial layer remains on the bottom surface of the plate at the fixed end of the cantilever as a mechanical support.
-To remove it, the as-prepared diamond cantilever samples underwent high-temperature oxygen annealing, as shown in Figure 1.
-The samples were placed in an annealing furnace, and the chamber was evacuated to 10-1 Pa.
-The temperature was ramped to 700-750°C, after which the vacuum pump and exhaust valve were turned off.
-Oxygen gas was introduced at a controlled flow rate of 0.2 sccm until the chamber pressure stabilized at 30 kPa.
+To remove it, the as-prepared diamond cantilever samples underwent high-temperature oxygen annealing at 700oC, as shown in Figure 1. (not absolute pressure, removal is better)

-Cantilever delamination was monitored by measuring each device’s resonance frequency and quality factor (Q‑factor) with a laser Doppler vibrometer (LV1710) coupled to a lock‑in amplifier.
-After confirming complete release, individual cantilevers were picked up with a microprobe and transferred onto SiO₂/Si substrates.
-Surface morphology was examined by atomic force microscopy (AFM).
-A 3D confocal Raman microscope, equipped with a 532 nm laser was used to characterize the diamond phonon peak and its full‐width at half‐maximum (FWHM) under multiple sample conditions.
+The mechanical resonance of the cantilevers was measured by a laser Doppler vibrometer (LV1710) coupled to a lock‑in amplifier.
+By monitoring the quality (Q) factor, the removal of the ion damaged layer was realize.
+After confirming complete release, individual cantilevers were transferred onto SiO₂/Si substrates.
+The surface morphology was examined by atomic force microscopy (AFM).
+A 3D confocal Raman microscope, equipped with a 532 nm laser was used to characterize the diamond phonon peak and its full‐width at half‐maximum (FWHM).
 Photoluminescence (PL) spectra were also acquired on the confocal Raman microscope.
-Cathodoluminescence (CL) spectroscopy was carried out in a field‐emission scanning electron microscope (FE‐SEM) fitted with a parabolic light‐collection mirror and a UV‐sensitive spectrometer, enabling precise determination of the intrinsic bandgap of the diamond.
+Cathodoluminescence (CL) spectroscopy was carried out in a field‐emission scanning electron microscope (FE‐SEM) fitted with a parabolic light‐collection mirror and a UV‐sensitive spectrometer.